Royal Brunei Air Force: History

-The Royal Brunei Air Force was established as the Air Wing of the Royal Brunei Malay Regiment in 1965.
+The Royal Brunei Air Force was established as the Air Wing of the Royal Brunei Malay Regiment (RBMR) in 1965.
 It was first tasked to fly doctors to rural area with two Sikorsky S-55 aircraft, which was operated by pilots from the Worldwide Helicopter Company.
-In 1966, the tasks were taken over by British pilots from the Royal Air Force (RAF) operating three RAF Westland Whirlwind helicopters.
+In 1966, the tasks were taken over by three British pilots from the Royal Air Force (RAF) operating three RAF Westland Whirlwind helicopters.

 In 1967, the unit was renamed as the Helicopter Platoon, and received five Bell 206 Jet Ranger helicopters.
 The Air Technical Training School was established in 1980.
 In 1981, No. 2 Squadron was established and equipped with six Bölkow BO105 helicopters.

 No. 3 Squadron was established in 1982 and equipped with SIAI-Marchetti SF260s.
+On 1 September 1983, the No. 2 Wing was founded at what was previously the Air Defence Battery.
 When Brunei assumed responsibility for its own defence from the United Kingdom in 1984, the Air Wing was expanded.
 On 1 October 1991, with the consent of The Sultan, the Air Wing was officially renamed the Royal Brunei Air Force.
+The Air Defence Battery was transferred to the Royal Brunei Air Force on 24 March 1995, and given the new name Air Defence Squadron.

 No. 4 Squadron was established in 1997, and was equipped with the Blackhawk S-70A helicopters.
 No. 5 Squadron was also established in 1997, and was equipped with a CN-235 fixed-wing aeroplane and the Base Defence Squadron.
-In the same year, 3 Squadron received the Pilatus PC-7 Mark II training aircraft.
-No. 38 Squadron was established in 1999, and is equipped with the Mistral surface-to-air missile.
+In the same year, 3 Squadron received the Pilatus PC-7 Mk.II training aircraft.
+No. 38 Squadron was established in 1999, and is equipped with the Mistral surface-to-air missile, following acquisition of its Mistral System.
+In the same year, Airfield Ground Defence was transferred from the RBAirF's Administration Wing to the Air Regiment.